chandrakant6492/Ecosystems-stability-and-resilience/README.md

 # Ecosystems stability and resilience

-This page contains code for the article "**Tree cover change proves stability and instability in tropical ecosystems**" currently *under review*.
+This page contains code for the article "**Tree cover change proves stability and instability in tropical ecosystems**" currently *in preperation*.

 It includes: